Beetroot and Tadalafil: Can You Take Them Together?

 What happens when you take beetroot with tadalafil?

+3. Tadalafil prolongs that same signal.
 Tadalafil (Cialis, Adcirca) is a long-acting PDE5 inhibitor.
-It blocks the enzyme that breaks down cyclic GMP, the intracellular messenger that nitric oxide uses to relax blood vessels.
-With tadalafil on board, any nitric oxide your body produces hangs around in effect for much longer than usual.
-Tadalafil itself has a half-life of about 17.5 hours, which is why it is sometimes called the weekend pill.
+It blocks the enzyme that normally breaks down cyclic GMP, the messenger nitric oxide uses to relax vessels.
+With tadalafil on board, any nitric-oxide effect lingers longer than usual.

-When you combine concentrated beetroot products with tadalafil, you are increasing nitric oxide production at the same time you are stretching out its vasodilatory effect.
-The result can be a deeper or more prolonged blood pressure drop than tadalafil alone would produce.
+4. The two effects can stack.
+Combining concentrated beetroot products with tadalafil raises nitric-oxide production at the same time the drug stretches out its effect.
+The result can be a slightly deeper or longer blood-pressure dip than tadalafil alone would produce.

 Why is this important?

-Older adults, people on diuretics, people with autonomic neuropathy, and anyone with already-low resting blood pressure are most likely to notice problems.
+Older adults, people on diuretics or other blood-pressure medicines, people with autonomic neuropathy, and anyone with already-low resting blood pressure are the most likely to notice symptoms.

 What should you do?

-If you experience dizziness, lightheadedness on standing, severe headache, or palpitations, hydrate, sit down, and reassess your routine.
+After a change: Watch for dizziness, lightheadedness on standing, a severe headache, or palpitations.
+If those appear, sit or lie down, hydrate, and reassess your routine with your prescriber.
 Chest pain or fainting needs prompt medical evaluation.

 Which specific products are affected?